 The total electrical current is one of the most important parameters for the operation of a particle accelerator.
 In the daily operation a first check concerns the current in almost all accelerator laboratories.
 In most cases it is measured with a beam transformer.
 This device works for electron and proton LINACs and synchrotrons, even for short pulses, like the transfer between synchrotrons, as well as for dc-beams, like in a storage ring.
 These devices are commercially available [5], even though quite different types are used.
 They are all non-intercepting.
 Their principle is the detection of the magnetic field carried by the beam.
+A general overview on current measurement device is presented in [6].
 Only for very low currents, transformers cannot be used due to noise limitations.
 For these low current regions, particles detectors are used instead.
 For most parameters this is a intercepting methods.
 Here the energy loss of the charged particle traveling through matter is detected.
 Either the particles are counted directly, or the particle flux can be calculated with the help of a calibration.

 From the first days of accelerators, Faraday cups were used.
-The cup gives a direct measurement of the particle beam's charge.
-The particles have to be stopped in the cup.
+The cup gives a direct measurement of the particle beam's charge because the particles are stopped in the cup.
 For high current this destructive method can not be applied, because the total energy carried by the beam can destroy the intercepting material.
 For higher energetic particles the penetration depth reaches more than several cm and Faraday cups are not useful any more.